← Back to Blog

 This is the part I'm most proud of, and what I think makes The Architect genuinely different from everything else on this list.
 You're not talking to a generic "AI Assistant."
 You choose a mentor:

-Each persona reads your entry through a completely different lens.
-The same entry about a business decision gets a fundamentally different response from The Stoic versus The Shadow versus The Billionaire.
+Plus a Custom persona you design yourself.
+Each mentor reads your entry through a completely different lens.
+The same entry about a business decision gets a fundamentally different response from The Architect versus The Mystic versus The Billionaire.

 My Personal Experience